evidentlyai/evidently/docs/book/monitoring/design_dashboard_api.md

 {% endtab %}

-{% tab title=”Suggestions in UI" %}
+{% tab title="Suggestions in UI" %}

-When working in the Evidently Cloud, you can see available fields in the drop-down menu when adding the new Panel.
+When working in the Evidently Cloud, you can see available fields in the drop-down menu as you add a new Panel.

 {% endtab %}

 {% endtabs %}

-Other Metrics and Tests follow the same logic.
-Note that there is some data inside the snapshots that you cannot currently plot on a monitoring dashboard (for example, render data or dictionaries).
+Note that there is some data inside the snapshots that you cannot currently plot on a monitoring Dashboard (for example, render data or dictionaries).
 You can only plot values that exist as individual data points or histograms.